PolyCole/wooglin-api/README.md

-# wooglin-api
+# Wooglin-API
-The API Powering Wooglin.
+The REST API Powering the Wooglin Slackbot.

-Built using DjangoRestFramework, JWT, and Swagger.
+This REST API handles the base functionality for features executed by the Wooglin Slackbot.
+It provides methods by which the bot is able to interact with the chapter data.